awilliams/awilliams.github.io/cv/Adam_Williams.md

 # Profile
 Staff software engineer specializing in Go backend systems, building and owning distributed services at scale.
 Biased toward simple, durable code.

+At Fastly, works across both sides of the platform: the edge points of presence (POPs) and the Kubernetes-based control plane, primarily in Go and Rust.

 # Experience
 ## **Fastly**, Staff Software Engineer